SKisM: Musical style

-Petais' tracks incorporate, according to the Ravelli Republic and Beat Magazine, a "syncopating rhythm", "bass and drum elements", "classical progressions, metal influences, ethnic samples, and break beats".
+Petais' tracks incorporate, according to the Ravalli Republic and Beat Magazine, a "syncopating rhythm", "bass and drum elements", "classical progressions, metal influences, ethnic samples, and break beats".
 Petais also draws influences from both heavy metal music and drum and bass while growing up and from breakbeat during his music school years and his years being part of Ctrl-Z.

 Ctrl-Z as 'Dash' (Mid 2000s–2009)

-Petais attended, and is an alum of, Community Music: a music school located in the East London neighborhood.
+Petais attended, and is an alumni of, Community Music: a music school located in the East London neighborhood.
 Petais met Nicholas D'Silva (aka Night Shift and Pyramid): a classmate in Community Music's Creative Music Production & Business program, and both formed Ctrl-Z: a breakbeat music duo.
 Petais was also known as Dash and D'Silva was also known as Inch.
 In 2005, the duo was selected as winners for, both, "Best Breakthrough Act" and "Best Breakthrough Producer" at the Breakspoll Awards: an award ceremony and music festival for artists and record labels that produce breakbeat tracks.
 In 2006, the duo received "Best Compilation Album" for their contributions to a compilation commissioned by Hardcore Beats (the label the group was signed to) called "Hardwired".